GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

     <tr>
       <td style="vertical-align: top;">Performance</td>
       <td style="vertical-align: top;">Performance concerns on the impact of Topics opt-in rate in the
-European Economic Area</td>
+European Economic Area.</td>
       <td style="vertical-align: top;">We would suggest to concerned stakeholders to contact your relevant
 Data Protection Authority about this issue.
-They are best-placed to address such concerns and influence whether applications of privacy-enhancing technologies are incentivized by laws or instead treated like tracking, requiring the same approaches to consent.
+They are best placed to address such concerns and influence whether applications of privacy-enhancing technologies are incentivized by laws or instead treated like tracking, requiring the same approaches to consent.
 The